2 Year yoga course incorporating several specialist yoga teaching areas’, in Byron Bay & Melbourne

 Prerequisite: 10540NAT Certificate IV in Yoga Teaching with Byron Yoga Centre.
 If you don’t have this then sign up for the Certificate IV in Yoga Teaching and the Diploma (total 3 years) and enjoy a discount on fees

-(International students can qualify for a 2 or 3 year student visa to Australia.
-Australian students can apply for Austudy)
+(International students can apply for a 2 or 3 year student visa to Australia.)

 RTO No. 91522 | Course Code.
 10677NAT | CRICOS Code.
 03418E